What makes a good Software Test engineer?

 initially show up, with the focus being on critical bugs.
 Since

-this type of problem can severely affect schedules,
+this type of problem can significantly affect schedules,

 and indicates deeper problems in the software development